WikiTransformationProject/library/issue-related/ckeditor/inline-images/README.md

 This script creates a modern SharePoint page with a text web part.
 This text web part uses CKEditor v4.

-The text web part has 4 inline images, which reference 4 image web parts.
+The text web part shows 4 inline images, which reference 4 image web parts.
 Those image web parts all point to the same image file.

 The image file will be uploaded to the SiteAssets library.